Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/ATP-aptamer.md

-<font><p class="header_box" id="description">Description</p></font>
+<p class="header_box" id="description">Description</p>
-<font>In 1993, Szostak et al. employed in vitro selection techniques to isolate aptamers with high-affinity binding sites for ATP.
+<p>In 1993, Szostak et al. employed in vitro selection techniques to isolate aptamers with high-affinity binding sites for ATP.
 Subsequently, they used this motif to design ribozymes displaying polynucleotide kinase activity.
-In 1996, Dinshaw J. Patel et al. elucidated the structure of the aptamer complexed with AMP using multidimensional nuclear magnetic resonance spectroscopy and molecular dynamics calculations<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+In 1996, Dinshaw J. Patel et al. elucidated the structure of the aptamer complexed with AMP using multidimensional nuclear magnetic resonance spectroscopy and molecular dynamics calculations<sup>[<a href="#ref1" style="color:#520049">1</a>,<a href="#ref3" style="color:#520049">3</a>]</sup>.<br></p>
 <br>
 <br>

 <p class="header_box" id="SELEX">SELEX</p>
-<p>In vitro selection experiments entail the generation of a vast pool of random poly nucleotide sequences, followed by iterative cycles of enrichment for species possessing the desired properties and amplification of the enriched pool.
-They initiated the process with a pool of 169-nucleotide-long RNAs, comprised approximately 10<sup>14</sup> distinct sequences.
-RNA molecules capable of binding ATP were isolated through affinity chromatography on ATP-agarose columns, where the ATP was linked to the agarose at its C8 position.
-Subsequently, RNA molecules retained by the ATP-agarose matrix were eluted using ATP.
-The eluted RNA was then amplified through reverse transcription and polymerase chain reaction (PCR).
-In vitro transcription of double-stranded DNA templates obtained in this manner yielded an enriched pool of RNAs for a new cycle of selection.
-Following six rounds of selection and amplification, a population of RNAs specifically eluted with ATP emerged.
-We sequenced 39 clones from the eighth cycle RNA population and identified 17 different sequences<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
+<p>In 1993, Szostak et al. used the SELEX method to isolate a small RNA motif that bound ATP.
+They initiated the in vitro selection experiments by creating a large pool of random polynucleotide sequences, which were then subjected to repeated cycles of enrichment for those species that exhibited the desired characteristics, followed by amplification of the selected pool.
+The process began with a pool of 169-nucleotide-long RNAs, which consisted of approximately 10<sup>14</sup> distinct sequences.
+They isolated RNA molecules capable of binding ATP using affinity chromatography on ATP-agarose columns, where the ATP was attached to the agarose at its C8 position.
+The RNA molecules that were retained by the ATP-agarose matrix were then eluted with ATP.
+Following this, the eluted RNA was amplified through reverse transcription and polymerase chain reaction (PCR).
+They produced an enriched pool of RNAs for the next cycle of selection by in vitro transcription of the double-stranded DNA templates generated in this manner.
+After six rounds of selection and amplification, a population of RNAs that were specifically eluted with ATP was obtained.
+From the eighth cycle RNA population, 39 clones were sequenced, revealing 17 distinct sequences<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
 Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>